API

 M0 (ndarray), dM0 (ndarray)

-bettermoments.methods.collapse_first(velax, data, rms)
+bettermoments.methods.collapse_first(velax, data, rms, acf=None)

 Collapses the cube using the intensity weighted average velocity (or first moment map).
 For a symmetric line profile this will be the line center, however for highly non-symmetric line profiles, this will not give a meaningful result.
 Following Teague (2019), the line center is given by,